gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 ### Left friction
-An unintentional programming oversight causes air friction to be much more intense when travelling leftwards.
+An unintentional programming oversight causes air friction to be much more intense when travelling left.

 See [Air Friction](#air-friction)